 For drinkers who've foresworn a life of Sapporo and Super Dry, Tokyo is a much more welcoming place than it used to be.
 It's still worth making a pilgrimage to the legendary Popeye in Ryogoku, but you can now find Japanese and import microbrews on tap at countless bars around the city – and some places are even starting to brew their own.
 Whether you're new to the scene or a hardcore boozehound chasing that next hop high, it's hard to go wrong with the following Tokyo craft beer bars.
-And if you're looking for more drink options, our pick of the best Tokyo bars has you covered.
+And if you're looking for more drink options, check our recommendations for the best Tokyo bars.

-The undisputed champion of Tokyo beers bars has an unrivalled 70 varieties on tap, all kept in impeccable condition and most of them produced by Japanese microbreweries.
-There's table seating for groups, but the most fun is to be had at the bar, where the friendly and knowledgable staff entice drinkers with unfamiliar tipples.
-It isn't the cheapest place in town, and the stodgy food selection falls short of the quality of the beer – but if it's the latter you're after, Popeye is hard to beat.
+There's table seating for groups, but the most fun to be had is at the bar, where the friendly and knowledgable staff entice drinkers with unfamiliar tipples.
+It isn't the cheapest place in town, and the stodgy food selection falls a long way short of the quality of the beer – but if it's the latter you're after, Popeye is hard to beat.

-This spacious, chrome-and-concrete bar opposite Shibuya's Bunkamura complex is the work of Teruya Hori, a major player in the craft beer scene who also built the shop's state-of-the-art tap system.
-With over 40 craft beers on draught – predominantly Japanese and American microbrews – Goodbeer Faucets has one of the largest selections in the capital, and the prices are generally reasonable.
+With over 40 craft beers on draught – predominantly Japanese and American microbrews – Goodbeer Faucets has one of the largest selections in the capital, and the calibre of the menu has improved a lot since it first opened.
 Keep an eye on their Twitter account if you want to catch some of the more unusual offerings, as they tend to go quickly.
+Pints cost ¥200 less during happy hour (Mon-Thu 4pm-8pm; Sun 3pm-8pm), and the food menu is also worth investigating.

-Shimokitazawa's high temple of craft beer is actually two shops: Ushitora One is a sit-down affair with a food menu that stretches from sauerkraut to shepherd's pie, while Ushitora Two is a standing bar that serves up kushiage and oden alongside the drinks.
+Shimokitazawa's high temple of craft beer is actually two shops: Ushitora One is a sit-down affair (reminiscent of Ryogoku's Popeye) with a food menu that stretches from sauerkraut to shepherd's pie, while Ushitora Two is a cozy standing bar that serves up kushiage and oden alongside the drinks.
 Between them, they've got 35 beers on tap, almost all of them from Japanese breweries and some of them practically impossible to find elsewhere.
+Both bars are completely non-smoking.

 Easily one of the most stylish additions to the Tokyo craft beer circuit, Lush Life looks more like a high-end dining bar than a pub, all soft-lit pale wood surfaces and minimal decor, with an ornate siphon coffee maker perched at one end of the bar.
 There are a dozen beers on tap, including both Japanese and international microbrews and some rare-in-Tokyo selections.
 The food menu looks considerably less interesting at first, but even run-of-the-mill offerings like beer-battered onion rings and peperoncino spaghetti are done with real flair.